Analysis

 Before 1860, the relationship between England—and later Britain—and France was marked for a long time by military rivalry.
 Between the late seventeenth century and 1815, both countries repeatedly took part in wars in which they faced one another directly or as structural rivals.

-The overall reading is clear: before 1860, the Franco-British relationship was dominated by strategic, colonial and military rivalry.
+The overall reading is clear: before 1860, the Franco-British relationship was dominated by a logic of recurring strategic, colonial and military rivalry.

 After 1860: crises, but no recurring systemic war